Attraction tickets | TicketLens

 opening hours

-The Cathedral of Pisa is usually open from 10:00 am to 7:00 pm.
-On Sundays and Christian holidays, times may change, information will be posted on the website in a timely manner.
-The Camposanto, the Baptistery and the Museo delle Sinopie are usually open from 9:00 am to 7:00 pm.
-Due to construction work, the Baptistery will be closed from November 2 to December 7, and the Museo delle Sinopie will also be closed from November 10 to 18.
+The Pisa Cathedral is generally open from 10:00 am to 5:00 pm.
+On Sundays and Christian holidays, operating hours may vary.
+Information about changes in opening hours is promptly updated on the official website.
+The cemetery (Camposanto), the Baptistery, and the Museo delle Sinopie are usually open from 9:00 am to 7:00 pm.

 address